Debt to Income Ratios

 DTI simply divides Total Debt by Total Gross Income

-So this measure ignores the cost or term of debt, and provides a more draconian measure of credit worthiness.
-A reasonable secondary measure especially for customers for higher mortgage debt, including property investors.
+As a measure, DTI ignores the cost or term of debt and provides a more draconian measure of creditworthiness.
+It is a more reasonable secondary measure, especially for customers with higher mortgage debt, including property investors.

 DTI are now applied as a risk-based measure in lending.
-For example, we are seeing an inverse relationship between the loan-to value ratio ("LVR") and the allowable DTI result.
-In other words, borrow more than say 70% of the property value and expect the DTI to be capped at around 6 times.
+For example, we are seeing an inverse relationship between the loan-to-value ratio (LVR) and the allowable DTI result.
+In other words, if you borrow above 70% of a property value, then expect the DTI to be capped at around 6 times.

-This is a further hurdle for first home buyers and buyers with lower deposits.
+This creates a further hurdle for first-home buyers and other buyers with lower deposits.

-Many banks currently monitor mortgage applications with a DTI higher than 4 to 5, and applications with a DTI higher than 6 or 7 will be subject to credit approval.
+Many banks currently monitor mortgage applications with a DTI higher than 4 or 5.
+Applications with a DTI higher than that will be subject to credit approval.

-Where the DTI ratio is less than 6 times, Credit Providers will generally offer more competitive interest rates.
-Even sharper when this is combined with a lower LVR.
+Where the DTI ratio is less than 5 times, Credit Providers will generally offer more competitive interest rates.
+Combined with a lower LVR, the interest rate offered might become even sharper.
+Talk to your MCP Finance Broker about how to prepare a property funding strategy for your scenario.

 Stay up to date with our blogs